megemann/megemann.github.io/src/content/blog-drafts/Hyperband.md

 The following code snippet is drawn from my ongoing research study and demonstrates the use of `HyperbandStudy` on the **UCI Letter Recognition Dataset**.
 This dataset includes *16 principal components* and is frequently used as a lightweight benchmark in machine learning experiments.

 In practice, `HyperbandStudy` serves as a more versatile framework than using `HyperbandSampler` directly.
 The snippet illustrates a simple example of replacing a standard Optuna study with `HyperbandStudy`.
-While the sampler does operate seamlessly with Optuna’s native `Study` class, the wrapper provides stricter usage patterns and a broader set of features—enhancing both usability and extensibility for advanced research workflows.
+While the sampler does operate seamlessly with Optuna’s native `Study` class, the wrapper provides stricter usage patterns and a broader set of features, enhancing both usability and extensibility for advanced research workflows.

 ### Code Examples
 ``` Python